I was so excited to FINALLY write the before/after post of the bathroom and I’m just as excited to divulge the details of it all!

 Who’s grateful for strong men in her life?
 THIS GIRL!

 It took a while to decide, but I ended up going with a telephone style faucet from VintageTub.com to the tune of $540.
 Yep, that’s a lot of money!
-It did include all of the necessary hardware (drains, water shutoffs, etc.) and it had really good reviews.
+It did include all of the necessary hardware (drains and drain cleaning, water shutoffs, etc.) and it had really good reviews.

 It arrived like this–